Disinfection byproducts · 2024

 +Is there Bromoform in Charleston, SC tap water?

-Yes — Charleston, SC's 2024 Consumer Confidence Report lists Bromoform at 0.5 ug/L. Charleston, SC's 2024 Bromoform measurement is below the federal limit of 1 ug/L (NL).
+Yes — Charleston, SC's 2024 Consumer Confidence Report lists Bromoform at 0.5 ug/L. Charleston, SC's 2024 report shows Bromoform detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Bromoform in drinking water?